SophieDeBenedetto/stream_chat/blog.md

 end
 ```

-You can see that when `reduce` is called, it pattern matches the _inserts_ out of the function head and passes that list into the `do_reduce/3` function call.
-The `:inserts` key of the stream struct will looks something like this:
+You can see that when `reduce` is called, it pattern matches the _inserts_ out of the function head and passes that list into `do_reduce/3`.
+The `:inserts` key of the stream struct looks something like this:

 ```elixir
 [